Disney Eras

 • Home on the Range (2004): Three cows and a group of farm animals pull together to a bad cattle rustler and save their farm from foreclosure.

-• Chicken Little (2005).
-The studio’s first animated film made in 3D digital format was an incredible success at the box office.
+• Chicken Little (2005), the studio’s first animated film in 3D digital format, was an incredible success at the box office.

 • Meet the Robinsons (2007): An orphan child inventor attempts to use his wits and genius to locate his birth parents.